 So much time would be spent on data preparation that not much would be left to pursue more complex and sophisticated methods of data analysis, she says.
 Now, instead of spending money from constrained budgets and using hours of limited personnel time to get data together to the point where it’s ready to be analyzed, “we can skip over into the analysis work.
 We are being increasingly impactful with the resources we do have – we are much more efficient and streamlined,” says Crowe.

 Just take a look at Polaris’ website for an example of what being data savvy enables.
 You’ll find visualized statistics on the topic of human trafficking.
 In the past, it could take three to four hours once a quarter to add new material in this vein; now it takes 15 minutes.
 “That’s two plus hours of one of my staff member’s time that can be spent on something else,” Crowe says.

 Paxata is contributing to the war against human trafficking in another way, too: It’s designed a training curriculum for users learning its platform based on human trafficking Big Data rather than simplistic case examples.

 “Now, every time someone goes through training, that person gains a much better understanding of human trafficking and more awareness that it’s happening,” says Crowe.
 “I’ve never seen a company really take that approach before.
 It’s a super-creative way to address the issue while also doing training.”

-January of 2018 is National Slavery and Human Trafficking Prevention Month, the links below have more information:
+January is National Slavery and Human Trafficking Prevention Month, the links below have more information: